js-org/js.org/README.md

 - No unrelated content.
 Websites must stay focused on their intended topic or purpose.
 - No personal pages/portfolios

-### No-Hate Rules
-- No discrimination against any member of the community based on race, ethnicity, religion, gender, sexual orientation, disability, or **any** other characteristic.
-- No content promoting hate speech, violence, or discrimination of any kind.
-- No harassment, bullying, or intimidation of individuals or groups within the community.
-- No tolerance for content that creates a hostile environment or promotes divisiveness.

-Remember, maintainers can reject or remove *any* site at *any* time.

 ---

 Thanks to **[Cloudflare](https://www.cloudflare.com)** for their awesome DNS service that makes this service possible.
 While JS.ORG is using their free plan - to a shameless extent - they helped us more than once with some flexible solutions and extended quotas.
 Many thanks!